 This bill proposes the addition of a new section, 3-1-52, to the Code of West Virginia, which establishes penalties for delegates attending a convention of states who exceed their authorized powers.
 The legislation specifies that any delegate who deviates from their authority while attempting to modify the United States Constitution will face severe consequences, including mandatory recall, substantial fines ranging from $100,000 to $500,000, and potential imprisonment for up to 10 years.
-Furthermore, any votes cast by the delegate in question will be rendered void.
+Furthermore, any votes cast by the delegate in violation of their authority will be rendered void.

 Statutes affected: